sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 * use the L1 chain as a "source of truth" (e.g. for storing batches of transactions), and
 * are interoperable with the L1 chain.

-Different L2 solutions (e.g. Optimism, Polygon, Starkware) have different technical choices which lead to different trade-offs in terms of security or decentralization.
+Different L2 solutions (e.g. [Optimism][48], [Polygon][49], [Starkware][50]) have different technical choices which lead to different
+trade-offs in terms of security or decentralization.
 The end result is one: increase the overall TPS of the underlying L1 chain by moving the expensive computation away from it.

 ### L0
-L2s were a solution to the scalability problem, taking the existing L1 chains "for granted"; it is there, it works, let's make it better.
+L2s were a solution to the scalability problem, taking the existing L1 chains "for granted"; it is there, it works, let's "make it great again".

 L0s are a first-principles approach to the scalability question.
 They offer the infrastructure and building blocks that comprise a blockchain (p2p networking, transaction finality and consensus, storage,...) to allow them to scale.
 A L0 is effectively a chain-of-chains; not meant to be used for implementation of user-facing applications, but instead as the foundation for other blockchains.

-Through different technology, architecture choices and trade-offs in this category we have Polkadot, Cosmos, LayerZero, Celestia,...
+Through different technology, architecture choices and trade-offs in this category we have [Polkadot][51], [Cosmos][52], [LayerZero][53], [Celestia][46],...

 ### L3
 Now that we have described the other layers, it becomes a bit clearer what an L3 is.
 L3 is a user-facing application (smart contract dApp) with its own token that is built on top of an L2.
-There are plenty of examples here, like Uniswap deployed on Optimism, Decentraland on Polygon, etc.
+There are plenty of examples here, like Uniswap [deployed on Optimism][54], Decentraland [on Polygon][55], etc.

-We have yet to see a L3 blockchain built on top of an L2.
+To the best of my knowledge, we have yet to see a L3 blockchain built on top of an L2.
 This is because there are no use cases yet which would
 * benefit from the increased TPS of the L2, and
-* require features that are not available in a smart contract environment (like network and DB access).
+* require features that are not available in a sandboxed smart contract environment (like network and DB access).

 However, with the increasing adoption of web3, it is only a matter of time that we see an L3 chain built on top of an L2's SDK.